StrengthsFinder is one of the most popular assessments in the field of positive psychology.

 14. Discipline – You enjoy routine, seek structure, and feel the best when exerting disciplined effort.

 15. Empathy – You are compassionate and can feel what others around you feel.

 16. Fairness – You value fairness and believe that everyone should have equal opportunities.

-17. Focus – You cannot get out of bed without having a clear mission in mind which you focus on 24/7.
+17. Focus – You cannot get out of bed without having a clear mission in mind that you focus on 24/7.

-18. Futuristic – You are infatuated by what the future holds.
+18. Futuristic – You are infatuated with what the future holds.